 apphosting.bounces.google.comdomain, so your SPF record may not be used to determine if email from App Engine should be delivered.

-- Your Mail quota is shown in the Quota Details page in the Admin Console.
+- Your mail quota is shown in the Google Developers Console Quota Details tab for your project.
 The quota is reset daily.
 You will get an over quota exception if you exceed the daily quota.
-See the Quotas and Limits section for more details.
-To request a quota increase, go to the Quotas documentation page.
+If you need a higher quota, you can request a quota increase.
+See also Quotas and Limits.

 - You should throttle sending of emails to avoid sending too many emails in a short burst, which could cause some emails to be silently dropped due to a safety limit on Google's side.
 You can calculate the maximum daily rate of sending emails per second by dividing your daily quota by 86,400, the number of seconds in a day.
 We recommend that you do not send bulk email with short bursts at higher than 50 times this long term rate.